 Jenny Picking Cockles (Reel)

 A tune learned from the playing of Néillidh Boyle, as recorded in 1953 by Peter Kennedy - with a few ideas from John Kelly Sr., Willie Clancy, and of course my own.
-Recorded for the North Atlantic Fiddle Conference, hosted by the University of Limerick, 2021, and subsequently presented at the Ward Irish Music Archives conference, Archiving Irish America: Music, Dance, and Culture, April 2024.
+Presented at the North Atlantic Fiddle Conference, University of Limerick, 2021, and the Ward Irish Music Archives Conference, Archiving Irish America: Music, Dance, and Culture, April 2024.

-A set of three tunes.
-The first is my own arrangement of a harp air called Molly Nic hAlpín, collected in the late 18th century by Edward Bunting (1773-1843.)
-The second selection is the same tune as a hornpipe, learnt from the great Irish-American piper Patrick J. Touhey (1865 –1923).
-The last tune is inspired by Touhey's version of a well-known reel, The Duke of Leinster.
+This image essay plays on the idea of creating a homemade “digital wax cylinder,” inspired by the music and the recording technology used by the great Irish-American piper Patrick J. Touhey (1865 –1923).
+The first tune is my own arrangement of a harp air called Molly Nic hAlpín, collected in the late 18th century by Edward Bunting (1773-1843.)
+The second is the same tune as a hornpipe, learnt from Touhey’s playing.
+The last is influenced by Touhey's version of The Duke of Leinster.

 The Merry Sisters of Fate (Reel)